 Welcome to the website of the Council of Europe Programme Office in Ankara!

-Turkey is one of the longest- standing members of the Council of Europe.
-It is party to the Council of Europe’s major human rights treaties, including the European Convention on Human Rights and the European Social Charter.
-During its most recent Chairmanship of the Committee of Ministers (November 2010-May 2011), Turkey reaffirmed its strong commitment to the Organisation and its values through a number of actions, including the Izmir conference (May 2011) that made such an important contribution to the ongoing reform process of the European Court of Human Rights.
+Turkey as one of the longest- standing members of the Council of Europe is party to the Council of Europe’s major treaties, conventions and protocols, the European Convention on Human Rights and European Social Charter, inter alia.
+Turkey has continuously reaffirmed its commitment to the Organisation and its values over the years.

-Turkey, the Council of Europe and the European Union work together through the programmes implemented by the Office, in co-operation with relevant national institutions, and with their invaluable support, to strengthen the capacities of the Turkish authorities and to improve the application of European standards at the national level.
-Through such co-operation projects, the European Union and the Council of Europe facilitate the transfer of knowledge and skills to the national level and pay special attention to ensure local ownership and sustainability.
+Turkey, the Council of Europe and the European Union work together through the joint projects/ programmes implemented by the Council of Europe, in co-operation with relevant national institutions, to strengthen the capacities of the Turkish authorities and to improve the application of European standards at the national level.
+Through these co-operation projects, the Council of Europe and the European Union facilitate the transfer of knowledge and skills to the national partners and pay specialattention to ensuring local ownership and sustainability.